klsnreddy/udagram-microservices-project/README.md

 - Create Required resources (S3 Bucket, RDS instance, IAM Roles, EKS Cluster and Node Groups).
 - Deploy the Kubernetes pods/servies.
 - Create LoadBalancer for Reverse Proxy.

+### Replication and Autoscaling
+- Setup Replication and Auto Scaling for one service, because of resouce constraints.